-- → if YES, then go to quick-look or rule-of-reason analysis. - \rightarrow if NO, then go on to ask ...
+- → if YES, then you are headed to quick-look or rule-of-reason analysis.
+But before heading there, it may nonetheless make sense to consider the next questions ... - \rightarrow if NO, then go on to ask ...

 Will the defendants get a break from per-se treatment because of who they are?